sergey-vun/microsoft-graph-docs/doc-stubs/api/managedTenants-conditionalaccesspolicycoverage-list.md

 ---
-title: "Get conditionalAccessPolicyCoverage"
+title: "List conditionalAccessPolicyCoverages"
-description: "Read the properties and relationships of a conditionalAccessPolicyCoverage object."
+description: "Get a list of the conditionalAccessPolicyCoverage objects and their properties."
 author: "isaiahwilliams"
 localization_priority: Normal
 ms.prod: "microsoft365-lighthouse"
 doc_type: apiPageType
 ---

-# Get conditionalAccessPolicyCoverage
+# List conditionalAccessPolicyCoverages
-Namespace: microsoft.graph
+Namespace: microsoft.graph.managedTenants

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Read the properties and relationships of a [conditionalAccessPolicyCoverage](../resources/conditionalaccesspolicycoverage.md) object.
+Get a list of the [conditionalAccessPolicyCoverage](../resources/managedTenants-conditionalaccesspolicycoverage.md) objects and their properties.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).